alephnaughtpix/deadjournal/_posts/2022/11/2022-11-11-on-migrating-from-twitter-to-mastadon.md

 ---
-title: On Migrating From Twitter To Mastadon
+title: On Migrating From Twitter To Mastodon
 categories:
 - Geek
 tags: